 Google allows to stream podcasts to your Google Home device.
 In order to make the process even more seamless, Google also recently launched their own podcast app on the Play Store.
 Though the app is not as refined and feature-rich as some of the older apps in the niche, I am sure a few updates in the coming months will make it a formidable competitor.

-Now, let’s see how you can stream podcast to your Google Home device, and how you can pause and resume podcasts between your phone and the former.
+Now, let’s see how you can stream podcasts to your Google Home device, and how you can pause and resume podcasts between your phone and the former.

 Stream Podcast to Google Home